mlaursen/react-md/packages/documentation/src/components/About/README.md

 library and [material-ui] is how the styles are provided.
 This library is focused more towards developers that like [Sass] instead of CSS-in-JS solutions.

-## I'd Like to Contribute!

-That's great to hear!
-I've written up a decently thorough [contributing guide] that should hopefully help you get started.
-It should outline:

-- how to clone this repo and initialize the dev environment
-- all the available scripts and `dev-utils` to help develop
-- how the documentation site works and adding new demos
-- general best practices

 ## What's the library size?

 The base `react-md` package (non-scoped) is the only package that also provides